alieron/labyrinth/content/cs/cs2040s/two pointer approach.md

 Sliding window ^01a391
 - start the two pointers at the start
+- update the property when adding a new element/removing the last one
 - increment each pointer based on properties of the enclosed window

 Slow and fast